Architecture of Sumatra: Hindu-Buddhist architecture

 Candi Tinggi, one of the temple within Muaro Jambi temple compound.

-Several Hindu-Buddhist architecture in the form of candis (temples) dated from 7th to 13th century are found scaterred in Sumatra.
+Several Hindu-Buddhist architecture in the form of candis (temples) dated from 7th to 13th century are found scattered in Sumatra.

 These temples are mostly linked to Buddhist maritime empire of Srivijaya.
 Although not as grand and elaborately designed as Hindu-Buddhist temples of Java, the temples of Sumatra mostly built from red brick material have their own style, these temples among other: